webscraperio/web-scraper-documentation/docs/Scheduler.md

 #### Custom Cron expression scheduler

-If you were not able to setup the scheduler with any of previous scheduler types in your desired time, you can setup a [custom Cron expression][cron].
+If a very customized and specific scheduler is needed, for which the previous scheduler types are not fit for, set up a [custom Cron expression][cron].

 [cloud]: https://www.webscraper.io/cloud-scraper
 [cron]: https://en.wikipedia.org/wiki/Cron